pickuperast/CodeGenerator/Editor/Agents/Prompts/PromptAgentArchitectorTool.md

 ## No Explanations or Comments:
 - Do **not** include explanations, comments, or summaries.
-- Include fully expanded code, even if repetitive.
+- Include fully expanded code, even if repetitive, but only for scripts mentioned in Technical Specification.